 Mustard Tree, Oldham RoadHeritage

-We were part of the team that worked alongside the Mustard Tree to develop a scheme which reconfigures the charity’s current headquarters within the Ancoats conservation area.
+We worked alongside the Mustard Tree to develop a scheme which reconfigured the charity’s current headquarters within the Ancoats conservation area.

 The transformed building continues to be extremely popular, and the new facilities are enabling the Mustard Tree to provide a space which realises their Vision:

 “We believe in Greater Manchester where everyone has the opportunity to be connected, valued and a contributing member of society.”